PedanticHacker/ReChess/README.md

 ## What's the default chess engine in ReChess?

-The latest version of the **Stockfish** chess engine is the default.
+The latest public version of **Stockfish** is the default chess engine.
 It works on Windows, Linux, and macOS platforms.

 ### What if I want to play against some other chess engine?

-You can load and then play against any chess engine in ReChess, just make sure it is a UCI-compatible one.
+You can load and then play against or analyze with any chess engine, but it has to be a UCI-compatible one.

 ### Why does it have to be a UCI-compatible chess engine?

-Chess engines, compatible only with the chess engine communication protocol (CECP) and designed for either the WinBoard GUI (for Windows) or for the XBoard GUI (for Unix-based platforms like Linux), can't be loaded and hence can't be played against in ReChess because it doesn't support this type of protocol.
-However, if your chess engine is also compatible with the UCI protocol, then you're in luck.
+Chess engines, compatible only with the chess engine communication protocol (CECP) and designed for either the WinBoard GUI (on Windows) or the XBoard GUI (on UNIX or UNIX-based platform like Linux), can't be loaded and hence can't be played against in ReChess because it doesn't support this type of protocol.
+However, if your chess engine is also compatible with universal chess interface (UCI), then you're in luck.

 ### Can I analyze a position?